robole-dev/LastVisitedPages/README.md

 # Last Visited Pages

-> A Statamic addon that saves the most recently visited pages of frontend users the session.
+> A Statamic addon that saves the most recently visited pages of frontend users in the session.

 ## Features